Mataró

 Mataró (/ca/) is the capital and largest town of the Maresme county in Catalonia, Spain.
-It is located on the Maresme coast, to the south of Costa Brava, between Cabrera de Mar and Sant Andreu de Llavaneres, 30 km north-east of Barcelona.
+It is on the Maresme coast, south of Costa Brava, between Cabrera de Mar and Sant Andreu de Llavaneres, 30 km northeast of Barcelona.
 As of 2021, it had a population of 129,749.

 History

 Mataró dates back to Roman times when it was a village known as "Iluro" or "Illuro".
-The ruins of a first-century BC Roman bath house (known locally as the Torre Llauder) were recently discovered and can be visited.
+The ruins of a first-century BC Roman bath house (known locally as the Torre Llauder) were discovered and can be visited.
 The coastal N-II highway follows the same path as the original Roman road, Via Augusta.

 The Turó d'Onofre Arnau, an isolated hill which rises to an altitude of 131 metres and which is located close to Mataró.
 An eleventh-century fortification on the summit of this hill - the "Castell de Mata" - may have given its name to that of Mataró.
 The castle has since disappeared almost completely.
 The hill overlooks fields and greenhouses where fruit and vegetables are cultivated.